csells/sb-blot/_writing_style.md

 **Core Philosophy:** "Speak truth to engineers" - technical content must be accurate, honest about limitations, and solve real problems while being engaging and human.

+**Default Story Arc:** Start on shared ground (what the reader already knows), introduce the new idea one brick at a time, illustrate it with concrete examples (code, screenshots, anecdotes), then reflect on the outcome and invite collaboration.
+Every major section should feel like a guided tour from familiar territory into new insight.

 ## Voice and Tone Characteristics

 ### Primary Voice Traits